Optimality and Approximate Optimality of Source-Channel Separation in Networks: Concluding Remarks

 For notational and conceptual simplicity, we made many assumptions which are not strictly necessary.
-The results can be straightforwardly extended to more general cases with some minimal efforts, the proofs of which are left to interested readers. \begin{itemize} \item \textbf{Distributed network joint source-channel coding:} The synchronization requirement among sources can be removed, {\em i.e.}, the source bandwidths do not have to be the same throughout the whole network.
-The multiple reconstructions of a source $S_i$ can be under different distortion measures; in fact the distortion measures defined can be defined on multiple sources, such as to reconstruct $(S_1-S_2)$.
-The optimality result can be also extended to lossless reconstruction under vanishing block error probability requirement, instead of zero distortion requirement\footnote{To see this, notice we in fact proved that the source vectors $S^{m,\langle n'\rangle}$ and reconstructions $\hat{S}^{m,\langle n'\rangle}$ are strongly jointly typical, and if the original joint source-channel code guarantees vanishing length-$m$ block error probability, then we only need to add an error correction code (treating each length-$m$ block as a symbol) to boost the new code to have vanishing length-$mn'$ block error probability.
-The rate loss of this error correction code is negligible.}. \item \textbf{Joint source-channel multiple unicast with distortion:} The synchronization requirement among sources and channels can be removed and the memoryless requirement on the channel can be relaxed to channels with finite memory (see \cite{TianISIT:10} for an outline).
-As mentioned, the restriction on the discrete alphabets can be relaxed to sources and channels with continuous alphabets, where the sources satisfy the ``bounded expected distortion" condition.
-The condition that each source is to be reconstructed at one destination can be relaxed to some extent.
-More precisely, when each source is to be reconstructed at multiple destinations but at the exact same distortion under the same distortion measure, then the source-channel separation architecture is still optimal. \item \textbf{Joint source-channel multiple multicast with distortion:} Similar to the JSCMUD case, the synchronization, the memoryless channel, and the discrete alphabet requirement can be relaxed.
+We believe the results can be extended to more general cases with some minimal efforts. \begin{itemize} \item \textbf{Distributed network joint source-channel coding:} The synchronization requirement among sources can be removed, {\em i.e.}, the source bandwidths do not have to be the same throughout the whole network.
+The reconstructions of a source $S_i$ can be under different distortion measures; in fact the distortion measures can be defined on multiple sources, such as to reconstruct $(S_1-S_2)$.
+The restriction on the sources and the channels being finite-alphabet may be relaxed using the techniques in \cite{ElGamalKimBook}. \item \textbf{Joint source-channel multiple unicast with distortions:} The synchronization requirement among sources and channels can be removed and the memoryless requirement on the channel can be relaxed to channels with finite memory (see \cite{TianArxiv:10} for an outline).
+As mentioned, the restriction on the finite alphabets can be relaxed.
+The condition that each source is to be reconstructed at one destination can be relaxed to some extent: when each source is to be reconstructed at multiple destinations but at the exact same distortion, then the source-channel separation architecture is still optimal. \item \textbf{Joint source-channel multiple multicast with distortions:} Similar to the JSCMUD case, the synchronization, the memoryless channel, and the finite-alphabet requirement can be relaxed.
 The condition that each source is to be reconstructed under the same distortion measure can be relaxed to different distortion measures.
-In this case, the orders $\vec{O}$ among the reconstructions are not straightforward, however as we take all the possible order $\vec{O}$, there is always one order that yield a valid approximation.
-If some of the reconstructions of a source $S_i$ are specified to have the same distortion a priori, then the approximation upper bound can be improved; particularly, when the reconstructions of each source are specified to all have the same distortion, then source-channel separation is optimal, which is essentially the generalization discussed above for the JSCMUD problem. \end{itemize}
+If some of the reconstructions of a source $S_i$ are specified to have the same distortion a priori, then the approximation upper bound can be improved. \end{itemize}